variousauthors/monstermash-jam-2014/NEXTSTEPS.md

     - he can jump normally if we skips that animation by landing into a run
     - will not fix
-[x] when megaman touches a wall his falling animation should run fast, then he clings [ ] megaman bounces like a gimp when standing at the base of a wall
+[x] when megaman touches a wall his falling animation should run fast, then he clings [x] megaman bounces like a gimp when standing at the base of a wall [ ] when megaman is climbing and presses away from the wall (but still also pressing towards)
+    he should get a little push away (about half his senses distance) (see the game) [ ] when running and then push the opposite direction but without letting go of the original run direction, megaman goes to standing and faces in the original run direction.

 ### VHS ###